yoksel/svg-modify/README.md

 Svg-modify helps you to resize SVG-images, colorize them and make a number of variations of one file.

-It may be useful if you need to prepare SVG images to convertation to PNG.
+It may be useful if you need to prepare SVG images for convertation to PNG.

 ## Getting Started